Sean-ChangSS/my-wallet-app/README.md

 ### Store Transfer Transaction History for Both User

 #### Initial Thoughts
-When designing transaction history table, I thought about saving 1 transaction event for 1 transfer operation at first.
-But I soon found out it would require filtering both source wallet and destination wallet to get complete transaction history, which is quite inefficient.
-Now transfering opeartion will create 2 transaction history based on the wallet_id from both sides.
-Querying all transaction history about a wallet only requires filtering wallet_id now.
+Storing 1 transaction event for 1 transfer operation will require filtering 2 fields (source wallet & target wallet) to find all the transactions for 1 wallet.
+But storing changes on both sides with 2 record will only have to inspect only 1 field, which is more efficient.

 ## Project Working Time